betaglot/plantabeta/docs/dev/DX.md

 > the situation when the parts of something fit together in a natural or reasonable way
 :::

-### <neuro> “I looked forward to another 500 pounds of squat.
+### <psike> “I looked forward to another 500 pounds of squat.
 I looked forward to doing more and more curls until my arms would fall off.
 Why?
-Because I knew that every rep that I did and every set that I did and more weights that I lifted, I get one step closer to turning that **vision** into reality.”</neuro>
+Because I knew that every rep that I did and every set that I did and more weights that I lifted, I get one step closer to turning that **vision** into reality.”</psike>

 You're not making it worse, each workblock makes it better, deciding that what you wrote needs to be changed is an improvement.
 Finding out what doesn't work is a form of improvement.
 Put(Plant) is a really difficult project, **expect to feel its difficulties!**

 Just get as much information out of your head and into data structures, so that they can be processed.

-<moto>Keep going!!!</moto>
+<move>Keep going!!!</move>

 ### Differentiate(Beta, Put(Plant))